xuhuafan/HC-JDINAC/README.md

 # HC-JDINAC
-This package provides the R function to implement the HC-JDINAC method for micro trace evidence examination.
+This package provides the R function to implement the HC-JDINAC method for micro trace evidence examination, as used in the manuscript, "HC-JDINAC: Identifying Important Individual Features and Interaction Differences from Highly Similar FTIR Spectra".

 ## HC.R
 ### Description
 Perfrom Higher Criticism Thresholding feature selection.